smile-soft/wchat/README.md

 ```
 ### Getting Started
 1) Put all files from `dist` folder to the folder on the IPCC webserver.
 The default path is: *path-to-the-ipcc-directory>/web/ipcc/webchat*.
-**Note**: if you prefer to change the default directory for the webchat files, then change the path parameter in the module's options declaration.
+**Note**: if you prefer to change the default directory for the webchat files, then change the path property in the module's options declaration.

 2) Add a script tag to the webpages where the module should be loaded.
 ```html